coderefinery/documentation/guide.md

 # Instructor guide

+### Core aspects

+- Documentation has to be versionnable and branchable
+- Documentation should be tracked together with the source code
+- Sphinx is not only for Python
+- Read the Docs is not only for Github

 ### Place this lesson on last day of the workshop

 Reason is that with collaborative Git we can create more interesting